England set first Test up for grandstand finish

 England's relentless will to win

-However this Test plays out, England should be applauded for their intent to force a result on a flat pitch that could have otherwise produced a drab draw.
+However this Test plays out, England should be applauded for their intent to force a result on a flat pitch that could otherwise have produced a drab draw.

 It is that intent which carried them on a sensational day's cricket, first through the thrilling assault with the bat then the relentless bouncer attack with the new ball.